Possibility of Covid transmission at MIQ facility

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Health officials are investigating a suspected case of Covid transmission inside an Auckland managed isolation facility.

-The case involves guests at the Grand Mercure isolation hotel in relation to a day 12 case at the facility.
+In a statement, the ministry said six new cases had been found in managed isolation and quarantine, with no new cases in the community.

-Results from genome sequencing show a link between two guests at the Grand Mercure.
+It said results from genome sequencing had shown a link between two returnees at the Grand Mercure.
+The infection for both returnees was confirmed as B.1.1.7, the variant first identified in the UK.

 The returnees were staying in separate rooms on different floors.
 They arrived on separate flights within two days of each other.
-An investigation into the source of the infection is under way, the Ministry of Health said.
+An investigation into the source of the infection is under way.

 At this stage, no other cases within the facility have been found linked to these two cases but investigations continue.